stephane-segning/keycloak-wazuh-siem/README.md

 ### Keycloak

 [Keycloak](https://www.keycloak.org/) is an open-source Identity and Access Management solution that provides single sign-on, identity brokering, and social login.

 ### Wazuh

 [Wazuh](https://wazuh.com/) is an open-source security monitoring solution that provides threat detection, integrity monitoring, and compliance.

 ### Syslog-ng

 [Syslog-ng](https://www.syslog-ng.com/) is a log management solution that collects, processes, and forwards log messages.
+This is a bonus, because the Keycloak Webhook can send webhook directly to Wazuh.
+So we use this component just for more control over the log collection.

 ## License